Lawyers

 Ciaran Hickey

-Ciaran is a partner in the Corporate group.
-With over 15 years’ experience advising on a variety of deals, Ciaran is a corporate adviser specialising in the technology, computer games and digital media sectors.
-He acts for all types of clients in the technology and media sectors, from leading companies to investors and entrepreneurs.
-He is experienced across a broad range of corporate transactions including M&A, venture capital, corporate venturing, joint ventures and reorganisations and frequently work on deals spanning multiple jurisdictions.
-He uses this experience to offer clients pragmatic and valuable advice throughout the process and to ensure transactions are closed successfully.
-He also leads the team that works with our corporate venturing partners Microsoft Accelerator and Wayra.
+Ciaran heads Wiggin's corporate team and has over 20 years’ experience advising on a variety of deals, specialising in the computer games, technology and media sectors.
+“I act for all types of clients in the media and technology sectors, from leading companies to investors and entrepreneurs.
+I am experienced across a broad range of corporate transactions including M&A, venture capital, corporate venturing, joint ventures and reorganisations and frequently work on deals spanning multiple jurisdictions.
+I use this experience to offer clients pragmatic and sector-focused advice throughout the process and to ensure transactions are closed efficiently and successfully.
+Working with clients whose sectors are constantly evolving provides constant challenges as a corporate adviser – I don’t just have today’s problems to contend with but tomorrow’s too.
+Identifying and solving these issues before they become major problems for my clients is particularly satisfying.”

 Daniel Whybrew